pnp/generator-teams/docs/docs/about/telemetry.md

 The following data is collected:

-* Name and aruments of Gulp tasks used
+* Name and arguments of Gulp tasks used
 * Version of `generator-teams` used
 * Version of `yoteams-*` build and helper packages used
 * Client type and operating system
 * Location (city, province and country)
 * Configuration options (excluding any values) when scaffolding a project

 Protecting your privacy is important to us.
-If you suspect telemetry is collecting sensitive data or the data is being insecurely or inappropriately handled, file an issu in the [pnp/generator-teams](https://aka.ms/yoteams) repository.
+If you suspect telemetry is collecting sensitive data or the data is being insecurely or inappropriately handled, file an issue in the [pnp/generator-teams](https://aka.ms/yoteams) repository.